🎯 TL;DR — Quick Answer

 Ready to get started?

-Apply online in minutes — we’ll get you a real answer fast.
+See your options in minutes — we’ll get you a real answer fast.

 Real Estate Investment

 Many real estate investors use equity in existing properties to fund the down payment on additional acquisitions.
-Rather than selling an asset or waiting years to save, they leverage built equity to grow their portfolio.
+Rather than selling an asset or waiting years to save, they use built equity to grow their portfolio.
 A bank statement cash-out refinance can fund the purchase of a second or third rental property without requiring W-2 income documentation.

 Business Investment